 Concentration of Credit Risk for Investments: The Association places no limit on the amount the Association may invest in any one issuer.
 Investments issued by or explicitly guaranteed by the U.S. Government and investments in mutual funds, external investment pools and other pooled investments are exempt from concentration of credit risk disclosures.
-All of the Association's investments in repurchase agreements at December 31, 2007 were with Lehman Brothers and were collateralized by agency securities.

-As a result of Lehman Brothers' bankruptcy in 2008, Lehman Brothers defaulted on the repurchase agreement and thus the custodian transferred the collateral/securities to the Trustee.
+As a result of Lehman Brothers' bankruptcy in 2008, Lehman Brothers defaulted on the repurchase agreement and thus the custodian transferred the collateral/securities (agency securities) to the Trustee.
 See Note 11 for more details.

-The investment types listed in the preceding table include all investment types in which monies were held during the years ended December 31, 2008 and 2007.
+The investment types listed in the preceding table include only the investment types in which monies were held as of December 31, 2009 and 2008.
 None of the investments above were with the South Carolina State Treasurer.